sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 2/Physical Evidence - 2.md

 ### **EVIDENCE #5: BURNED MATCHSTICK**

 - **Location:** Beneath the study window
-- **Description:** A partially burned wooden match, briefly struck and extinguished
-- **Relevance:** Matches the brand commonly used by Henry Dawson, a known cigar smoker
+- **Description:** A partially burned wooden match, briefly struck and extinguished.
+Matches the brand commonly used by Henry Dawson, a known cigar smoker
-- **Observation:** Eleanor disliked smoking and did not allow it in her home
+- **Note:** Eleanor disliked smoking and did not allow it in her home

 ---